-“Let’s Talk” is a drop-in service that offers informal, confidential consultation with a Cornell Health counselor.
+“Let’s Talk” is a drop-in service that offers informal, private consultation with a Cornell Health counselor.

 Let's Talk consultations are ...

 - Typically about 20-25 minutes in length

 - Informal, and not a substitute for counseling

 - Not appropriate for urgent concerns or mental health emergencies